rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

-# Avection and Exchange flows
+# Advection and Exchange flows

 We depict the scheme used to determine the flow type here
 ![alt text](advection_and_exchange_flows.png)